bpk68/university-of-york.github.io/styles/css-styles.md

 Starting right at the top, we want:

--to place comments on a new line above their subject;
+- to place comments on a new line above their subject;
--to keep line-length to a sensible maximum - again, use your best judgement and maintain consistency;
+- to keep line-length to a sensible maximum - again, use your best judgement and maintain consistency;
--to make liberal use of comments to break CSS code into discrete sections;
+- to make liberal use of comments to break CSS code into discrete sections;
--to use 'sentence case' comments and consistent text indentation.
+- to use 'sentence case' comments and consistent text indentation.

 ### DocBlock-esque